-Homemade coconut macaroons that are sweet, moist, and chewy on the inside with a delightfully crisp exterior.
-Enjoy my recipe in 4 different varieties!
+These homemade coconut macaroons are sweet, moist, and chewy on the inside with a delightfully crisp exterior.
+They’re made with simple ingredients and are naturally gluten free cookies.

-Coconut macaroons are actually quite simple to make at home.
-When done right, they can taste like the irresistible coconut center of an Almond Joy or Mounds bar.
+When done right, coconut macaroons taste like the irresistible coconut center of an Almond Joy or Mounds bar.
 When done wrong, they’re dry, crispy, and falling apart.
-My coconut macaroons are none of the sort!
+My coconut macaroons are none of the sort.
 They’re sweet, moist, and chewy on the inside with a delightfully crisp exterior.
+They’re also gluten free!

 - Make sure there is no remnants of egg yolk whatsoever.
 Just egg whites.

-- Do not overbake.
+- Avoid over-baking.
 Only a precise 20 minutes, or until golden brown.
-Overbaking will dry out your coconut macaroons.
+Over-baking will dry out your coconut macaroons.

 If you’re looking for a moist and chewy coconut macaroon with a toasty exterior, you’ve come to the right place.
 When you’re feeling fancy, dress the simple recipe up with any of my suggested varieties in the recipe notes.